E-Training

 This online introductory course helps students understand the international context of the Canadian PSR program and provides the knowledge and tools for private sponsorship in Canada.
 It covers who can be sponsored, who can be a sponsor, how to complete forms, calculate sponsorship costs, and post-arrival responsibilities.
 The RSTP offers this free course to strengthen the knowledge and work of current and future refugee sponsors and service providers in Canada.

-Assessment of Refugees and Sponsors for the Private Sponsorship of Refugees
+Course: Assessment of Refugees and Sponsors for the Private Sponsorship of Refugees (PSR) Program

 (AET201) view course syllabus